Active Directory Desktop Single Sign-on known issues

 - An infinite redirection loop can occur when the Identity Provider (IdP) customer error page and the org URL are the same.

-When the service account user name and the Active Directory user account name don’t match, Agentless DSSO can fail.
-When this happens, you are returned to the default sign on page and a GSS_ERR error appears in the Syslog.
+- When the service account user name and the Active Directory user account name don’t match, Agentless DSSO can fail.
+When this happens, you are returned to the default sign-in page and a GSS_ERR error appears in the Syslog.
 The service account user name and the Active Directory user account are case sensitive and must match.